scyfar/scydventure/ATTRIBUTION.md

 <details>
 <summary>0.0.1_1.21.1_neoforge</summary>

+Thank you for providing these awesome projects!

 The [NeoForge](https://neoforged.net/) version is `21.1.128`.\
 The [Minecraft](https://www.minecraft.net/en-us) version is `1.21.1`.

-Thank you for providing these awesome mods!

 | Mod                                                                                                       | Author                                                                      | License                                                                                                                                                    |
 | --------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |